Kourtney Kardashian’s Split With Younes Bendjima Has Brought Back Bad Memories Of Scott Disick, Per ‘HL’

 As previously reported by the Inquisitr, Kourtney Kardashian’s family is a bit worried that she may have a meltdown following her split with Younes Bendjima.

-Sources tell Radar Online that Kourt hasn’t been acting like herself lately, and that she has completely gone into a “shell,” and isn’t speaking to any of her sisters unless she is obligated by contract to film with them for Keeping Up with the Kardashians.
+Sources tell Radar Online that Kourt hasn’t been acting like herself lately, and that she has completely gone into a “shell,” and isn’t speaking to any of her sisters unless she is obligated by contract to film with them for Keeping Up With the Kardashians.

 “They hardly see her,” and insider dished.
 “She’s silent and snaps at everyone.
 No one knows what she gets up to when she’s alone and Scott has the kids, but all signs are pointing to it not being good,” the source added.

 However, other sources have told E!
 Online that Kourtney Kardashian is fine following her breakup with Younes Bendjima, and that she is currently in a good place.

-Although, the reality star was reportedly upset by the recent photos of Younes showing off some PDA with former Hooters waitress turned model, Jordan Ozuna, which were taken and posted online just minutes after the couple’s split was announced in the media.
+Although, the reality star was reportedly upset by the recent photos of Younes showing off some PDA with former Hooters-waitress-turned model Jordan Ozuna, which were taken and posted online just minutes after the couple’s split was announced in the media.

 Kourtney Kardashian has yet to speak publicly about her breakup.